ilikejames/fakehost/packages/utils/app-server/README.md

 Host an existing app with injected runtime variables for running automated tests against.

-Run a webserver hosting your app with extra variables written into the window object, and with localStorage items set.
+Run a web server hosting your app with extra variables written into the window object, and with localStorage items set.
 This can be run to serve either
 - a prebuilt static website
 - to proxy a running development server, e.g. `react-scripts start` or webpack dev server.